 This will plug straight into your wall, so you won’t have to worry about a complicated electrical setup – introducing Brewer’s Edge Mash and Boil.

-This comes with plenty of extra equipment including a recirculation pump that will ensure that there is plenty of heat getting to your yeast and other elements.
+It comes with plenty of extra equipment including a recirculation pump that will ensure that there is plenty of heat getting to your yeast and other elements.
 This looks not unlike a tea urn, with a slide-out hopper that you can fill with ingredients and then slide in quickly and easily.

-This has a great turning tap that you can use to drain off your unwanted elements or you can simply have it to serve your beers at the end of your brewing session.
+It also has a great turning tap that you can use to drain off your unwanted elements or you can simply have it to serve your beers at the end of your brewing session.
 Having this convenient setup is perfect, especially for new brewers who might be wanting to focus on the brewing itself rather than the serving.

-This is used by a lot of industry brewers who really boast about the unique features and the design of this tank.
+This unit is used by a lot of industry brewers who really boast about the unique features and the design of this tank.
 This is very simple to use and will definitely appeal to casual brewers who like to wheel out the distiller and the fermenter for a festival or other such special occasion.

 - This machine simply plugs into the wall, which makes it a great unit for anyone who might be new to the brewing business and want something with a simple operation.